aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

 .. list-table::
-  :widths: 20, 40
+  :widths: 13, 50
   :align: center

   * - **Input**
     - Receives the data.
-Mirrors the shape of incoming data.
+Mirrors the shape of incoming features.

   * - **Hidden**
-    - Learns from patterns in data. # of layers & neurons with feature complexity.
+    - Learns from patterns in the features.
+The number of layers & neurons based on feature complexity.

   * - **Output**
-    - Compares predictions to real label.
+    - Compares predictions to the real label.
 Mirrors shape of labels (# of categories).

   * - **Regulatory**
     - [Not pictured here] *Dropout, BatchNorm, MaxPool* keep the network balanced and help prevent overfitting.